stenhaug/stanfordsoc382/activities/Session 2 opening activity.md

 5. What did that code do?

-6. Run the code following code:
+6. Run the following code:

 > arrange(many, hamsters, hamsers_cages)